Key Milestones

 Co-Chairs:

-The 18th WC-ABIF was held in August 2025 in Phnom Penh, Cambodia.
+WC-ABIF is a working-level committee of central bank officials from all 11 AMS.
+WC-ABIF meets twice a year.
+The 19th WC-ABIF was held in February 2026 in Panglao, Bohol, Philippines.
 The ABIF Task Force was upgraded to a formal WC in 2015 (SLC approval) and endorsed by ASEAN Central Bank Governors in April 2016.
 WC-ABIF facilitates the operationalisation of banking integration, promotes regulatory framework improvements, and supports cooperation/financial-stability arrangements for regional integration.
+WC-ABIF’s works are guided by the Finance Sectoral Plan under the ASEAN Economic Community Strategic Plan 2026-2030.

 Working Committee on Capital Account Liberalisation (WC-CAL)